z-yuan131/KTH-PHD-MISC/README.md

 # KTH-PHD-MISC
-Hanifi norm can be found in Energy norm folder
-Problem may exits: only valid for 2d problem, memory problem
+Hanifi norm can be found in Energy norm folder\n Problem may exits: only valid for 2d problem, memory problem